-Code R
+R

-BAC 2+
+2 +BAC

-Stat Combat
+Combat Stat

-Results When or

-When on React, an Army will respond to any hostile invasion of any region within the Army's react range.
+Results When on React, an Army will respond to any hostile invasion of any region within the Army's react range.
 If an Army reacts to an invasion and deals with it, then the Army may continue to React to invasions until it runs out of Action Points or is wiped out.
 The React ranges of various units are listed below.
 This range is dependent on both the types of units reacting and the number of Action Points the army spends on Reaction.
 The lowest React range is used for a mixed composition army.
 Cross index the number of Action Points expended with the unit type to find the number of Action points away an army can use in intercepting an invader.